-Also closely related to the above birds is the Salvadori's Pheasant of the interior of south Sumatra.
+Also closely related is the Salvadoris Pheasant of the interior of South Sumatra.
 Three were imported into France in 1939 only to be destroyed by the Second World War before propagating.
-In 1976 they were successfully propagated in Europe, a first captive breeding, and in 1977 were reared in New York in the collection of Mr. Charles Seville.
+In 1976, they were successfully propagated in Europe, a first captive breeding, and in 1977 were reared in New York in Mr. Charles Sevilles' collection.